Amirboroomand/php-language-programming/README.md

 The foreach loop - Loops through a block of code for each element in an array.

 The PHP foreach Loop

+The foreach loop works only on arrays, and is used to loop through each key/value pair in an array.